KHSDTC/Hackathon_Autumn2020/index.md

 ## Theme of the evening

-The Spring session will be a __beginners-focused__ event, where we will learn about basics of __Python__, __Data Manipulation__ and __Machine Learning__.
+During the session we will learn about __Python__ programming, __Data Manipulation__ and __Machine Learning__.

-## For whom is this Hackathon intended?
+## For whom is this Hackathon 101 intended?

-The Hackathon is suitable for beginners at King's, including undergraduate and postgraduate students, Post-Docs and PIs, regardless of their level of expertise with programming.
-You should come if you who wish to start using coding in your research or practice what you have learnt before.
+This session will be a __beginners-focused__ event and is suitable for anyone, including undergraduate and postgraduate students, Post-Docs and PIs.

+Do you wish to begin coding to accelerate your research?
+Or you have some initial experience, but need additional practice?
+This event is just for you!

+If you are a more experienced coder, still do come and share your expertise with everyone around!

 ## Hackathon format